saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - Any `var` property declaration can be appended with the `lateinit` keyword, and the Kotlin compiler will let you put off initializing the property until you assign it.
 - You could implement this pattern using a nullable type instead, but you wouldthen be required to handle your property’s nullability throughout your codebase,which is burdensome.
 - Kotlin doesprovide a way to check whether a late-initialized variable has been initialized, the `isInitialized` check.
+- `lateinit` keyword for variable to be initialized by the framework, not by the user, user will later access this property.
+- This also helps in getting meaningful exception.
 - However, `isInitialized` should be used sparingly.

 #### Lazy initialization